Philippe-Guerrier/Philippe-Guerrier/README.md

 ## Highlights

-- Built end-to-end data/ML prototypes that are easy to run locally and explain to non-technical stakeholders.
 - Applied ML to real-world optimization (e.g., menu design and operations) with measurable gains in satisfaction, cost, and revenue.
 - Organized AI events and produced post-event documentation and training follow-ups (AI & Law at Dau’IA; SCIS at Sorbonne).